EducationalWave

 The 4-2-5 defense offers a strategic advantage by providing flexibility in both run and pass coverage assignments.
 This defensive formation consists of four defensive linemen, two linebackers, and five defensive backs.
 The extra defensive back, known as the nickelback, adds speed and coverage ability to the defense, making it versatile against both the run and the pass.

-Related Pros and Cons of Open Ended Questions
+Related Pros and Cons of Quizlet

 One significant advantage of the 4-2-5 defense is its ability to adapt to different offensive schemes.
 With an extra defensive back on the field, the defense can easily adjust to spread offenses that rely heavily on the passing game.
 The nickelback's coverage skills allow the defense to match up effectively against slot receivers and tight ends, providing better pass coverage options.